Can I use additional domain names with my Web hosting account?

-We provide a free domain name with every Web hosting account, but you can also use additional domain names that point to the same Web site files and e-mail mailboxes.
+We provide a free or discounted domain name with every Web hosting account, and you can also add more domain names that "point to" the same website files and email mailboxes as an existing domain name you have hosted with us.

 We call these extra domain names "domain name aliases".
-It's simply an additional domain name that lets people access your existing Web site files and e-mail addresses, without having to pay for a separate Web hosting account.
+They let people access your existing website files and email addresses using a different domain name.

 On this page: